LynxWall/cucumber-js-tsflow/README.md

 - Added BeforeAll and AfterAll Hooks.
 - Added a behave-json-formatter that fixes json so it can be used with Behave Pro.
 - Added tsflow-snippet-syntax used to format snippet examples.
-  - examples use the [Cucumber Syntax](https://github.com/cucumber/cucumber-expressions#readme) for parameters.
+  - examples use [Cucumber Expressions](https://github.com/cucumber/cucumber-expressions#readme) for parameters.

 ### Quick Start